Boruch-Baum/emacs-diredc/README.md

      * inspired by, and similar to, midnight commander's "M-t"
        * superior configurability
        * directly choose a specific panel view, or toggle to next
+   * Swap panels (use "M-u")
+     * inspired by, and similar to, midnight commander's "C-u"
+       * a TRUE and complete swap (including history entries)
    * Trash management
      * per xfreedesktop standard
      * restore trashed files to their original locations